aniabrown/hpc-carpentry-shell-WHPC/_episodes/01-connecting.md

 Connecting to an HPC system is most often done through a tool known as "SSH" (Secure SHell) and usually SSH is run through a terminal.
 So, to begin using an HPC system we need to begin by opening a terminal.
 Different operating systems have different terminals, none of which are exactly the same in terms of their features and abilities while working on the operating system.
-When connected to the remote system the experience between terminals will be identical as each will faithfully present the same experience of using that system.
+However each time you connect to the same remote system with a new terminal the experience will be identical as each will faithfully present the same experience of using that system.

 Here is the process for opening a terminal in each operating system.